Thursday, Session Abstracts

 Speaker: Susan Dentzer, Senior Policy Advisor, Robert Wood Johnson Foundation, Washington, DC

-Panel: Terri L. White, MSW, Commissioner, Oklahoma Department of Mental Health and Substance Abuse Services
+Panel: Steven Buck, Deputy Commissioner, Oklahoma Department of Mental Health and Substance Abuse Services

 Summary: Five years after enactment of the Affordable Care Act, almost all provisions of the law are fully in place – even as subsequent federal and state policy initiatives continue to shape the outcome.
 This session will address the impact to date on the US population, and the healthcare system, of health insurance and Medicaid expansion as well as payment and delivery system reforms.
 Implications for mental and behavioral health care will also be addressed, along with discussion regarding remaining opportunities and challenges for the field.
 A facilitated panel discussion will follow.